ipitio/ocr-pdf/README.md

 ## Quick Start

-It's as still easy as 1, 2, 3!
+It's still easy as 1, 2, 3!
 You'll find the OCR'd files in `pdf/done`.

 1. First (fork and) clone this repo
 2. `cd` into it and put your files in `pdf/todo`